 Photo 8: A photo of the team of people who worked on the Kočani monument during its 2004 rehab project, with Gligor Čemerski seen all the way to the right in the black shirt [source]

 Finally, it is important to mention that in 2019, Elena Čemerska, the daughter of Gligor, released a book regarding her father's monument here at Kočani which is titled "Spomenik na slobodata – razgovornik" (Monument to Freedom - Conversations).
 Not only does this book contain archival information and rare photos related to the monument, but it contains as its main focus a series of interviews conducted with various local people about how the monument has touched their lives.
 The book project was supported by the Ministry of Culture of North Macedonia, as well as the Municipality of Kočani.
 A video interview with Elena talking about this project can be found at THIS YouTube link.
 More information about the book can be found at THIS link.
-Elena also operates a web-based version of this same "Monument to Freedom" conversations project at a website located at THIS link.
+Elena also operates a web-based version of this same "Monument to Freedom" conversations project at a website located at THIS link and, also, in 2019, she released a short documentary about the Freedom Monument in Kočani titled "Fatherland: A Monument to Freedom", which can be watched in full at THIS link.

 Plaques, Engravings and Graffiti: